thomaswar/docker-openldap/README.md

 # OpenLDAP docker image based on centos7

-The image produces immutable containers, i.e. a container can be removed and re-created any time without loss of data, because data is stored on mounted volumes.
+The image produces immutable containers, i.e. data volumes are outside the containers COW file system.
+A container can be removed and re-created any time without loss of data, because data is stored on data volumes.

 ## Configuration